Jolly boat

 The jolly boat was a type of ship's boat in use during the 18th and 19th centuries.
 Used mainly to ferry personnel to and from the ship, or for other small-scale activities, it was, by the 18th century, one of several types of ship's boat.
 The design evolved throughout its period in service.

+The term is still used informally when describing modern motorized ship's rescue boats.
+The word 'Jolly' is also still used in the maritime community to describe a visit ashore using a small boat or an excuse to avoid being on board a ship.

 Origins

 The term 'jolly boat' has several potential origins.
 It may originate in the Dutch or Swedish jolle, a term meaning a small bark or boat.
 Other possibilities include the English term yawl, or the 'gelle-watte', the latter being a term in use in the 16th century to refer to the boat used by the captain for trips to and from shore.
 According to the Oxford English Dictionary, the term appears in Chamber's Encyclopedia between 1727 and 1741.
 It is called simply 'jolly' in the early 19th century novels of Frederick Marryat.
 The word may have been in use considerably earlier, as the record of the voyages of Francis Drake and John Hawkins has 'That day the Pegasus jolly was going on shore for water, carying no guarde.
 The Spaniards perceiving it came downe upon them.'